Cray-HPE/docs-sat/docs/install.md

        scp -pr /root/.config/sat ${i}:/root/.config; done
    ```

-   **NOTE**: Depending on how many manager nodes are on the system, the list of manager nodes may
+   **Note:** Depending on how many manager nodes are on the system, the list of manager nodes may
    be different.
 This example assumes three manager nodes, where the configuration files must be
    copied from `ncn-m001` to `ncn-m002` and `ncn-m003`.
 Therefore, the list of hosts above is
    `ncn-m002` and `ncn-m003`.